When To Use FPGA vs Microcontroller

 What is an FPGA and What Does it Mean?

 A Field Programmable Gate Array (FPGA) is a highly configurable digital integrated circuit, allowing the user to create custom logic designs.
 FPGAs are programmed using Hardware Description Languages, which requires a somewhat unique skillset.
-They are also a valuable tool for workloads that benefit from large scale parallel computing.
+They are also a valuable tool for workloads that benefit from large scale parallel processing or parallel computing.
 FPGAs vary widely in terms of functionality, price, and power consumption.
 In addition to parallel computing use cases, engineers are likely to choose an FPGA as an alternative to building a custom application specific integrated circuit (ASIC), with the greatly reduced R&D investment offsetting a higher average unit selling price (ASP).

 What are Common FPGA Applications and Examples